JundMaster/whatsapp_bot/README.md

 After running the code, you'll see this screen:
 ![Whatsapp Web Login Screen](/README_images/whatsappweb.png) Since the moment the code starts running, the program will wait for 15 seconds before star executing comands.
 So, if it is taking you longer then that to log in WhatsApp Web, try increasing the waiting time.</p>
-When you're in, the bot will start tipping the names where the red arrow is pointing at:
+When you're in, the bot will start tipping the names where the red arrow is pointing at:</p>
 ![Tipping Box](README_images/whatsapp.jpg)
 ![alt](README_images/writen.jpg)
-And then types the message and sends it:
+And then types the message and sends it:</p>
 ![alt](README_images/typing.jpg)
 ![alt](README_images/sent.jpg)
 And then it repeats the process untill the end of the contact list.</p>